In this blog I am going to give basic information which helps you to start working

 String based Templating:

 Here we will be using an external template, pass our model values to the template and inject the resulting markup in the document.
 This will be generally written in script tags.
-If we have some part of code that will be used in multiple places, we simply create a template for it and use it at all the required places. template binding will be used in this case.
-Consider the following example.
+If we have some part of code that will be used in multiple places, we simply create a template for it and use it at all the required places.

 <body>